perfood/couch-auth/README.md

 ### Important notes:
 - You won't be able to override the keyGenerator option, as we use usernameField from the config.
+- When activating rate limiting for the `/password-reset` route, `username` field is required in the request body!
 - If you want to use Redis Store instead of Memory Store you currently need to use [rate-limit-redis@2x](https://github.com/wyattjoh/rate-limit-redis/tree/v2.1.0) for now [due to known issues](https://github.com/express-rate-limit/express-slow-down/issues/40#issuecomment-1548011953) with newer versions of rate-limit-redis.

 ## Advanced Configuration